neondatabase/website/content/docs/postgres/query-performance.md

 ## Use prepared statements

 Prepared statements are another way you can optimize query performance.
 They let you prepare a query plan once and use it multiple times, which minimizes processing time for repetitive query execution.
-This not only reduces the overhead associated with these stages for subsequent executions but also reduces risk of SQL injection attacks by ensuring that data is safely bound to parameters.

-Imagine you need to fetch all users from a database with a given name:
+For example, imagine you need to fetch all users from a database with a given name:

 ```sql
 SELECT * FROM users WHERE name = 'alex';
 ```

-To enhance performance when running this query for various names, you can use a prepared statement:
+To enhance performance when running this query for various names, you can use a prepared statement as shown here:

 ```sql
 PREPARE user_fetch_plan (text) AS SELECT * FROM users WHERE name = $1;